An Introduction to Haskaps & Honeyberries

 - Evie (Jolanta)

-University of Saskatchewan Honeyberry Varieties
+University of Saskatchewan Haskap Varieties

-Since receiving funding from Saskatchewan Agriculture in 2006, The University of Saskatchewan, under Dr. Bob Bors direction have made controlled crosses, between Japanese, Russian and Kuril parentage, resulting in thousands of Haskap seedlings.
+Since receiving funding from Saskatchewan Agriculture in 2006, The University of Saskatchewan, under Dr. Bob Bors direction have made controlled crosses, between Japanese, Russian and Kuril parentage, resulting in thousands of Haskap Plants seedlings.
 This research program has seen impressive results in faster-growing plants and larger and more flavorsome berries.
 Their goal is to combine the best traits from different regions to adapt this crop for mechanical harvesting under the varietal name – Haskap and are better adapted to warmer areas.

-Their new varieties (Boreal Beauty and Boreal Blizzard) continue to improve since the introduction of Borealis (2007) with the introduction of higher parental breeding quality.
+Their new Haskaps (Boreal Beauty and Boreal Blizzard) continue to improve since the introduction of Borealis (2007) with the introduction of higher parental breeding quality.
 Most of their advanced breeding material is based on hybridizing germplasm from Maxine Thompson (Formally Oregon State University) from material sourced in Japan, Russia and Europe, Jim Gilbert (Northwood’s Nursery) and Maria Plekhanova (Vavilov Institute, Russia).

 Dr. Bob Bors is the Head of the Domestic Fruit Program and an Assistant Professor in the Department of the Plant Sciences University of Saskatchewan, and lead’s Canada’s development of Haskap berries.
 He began in 1999 to head the Fruit Program at the university.
 Bob obtained a BSC from the University of Maryland, and a Ph.D. from the University of Guelph.
 Bob’s research focuses on breeding, tissue culture, propagation, disease screening, and interspecific hybridization of horticultural crops with emphasis on fruit and ornamentals.